Keyboard shortcuts

 MethodProvided/RequiredDescription

-roster_entriesRequired (Override)Returns an ActiveRecord relation to the join table for campaign tracking.
+roster_entriesRequired (Override)Returns the ActiveRecord relation for the join table used as the roster.

 materialize_allocation!(user_ids:, campaign:)ProvidedImplements the allocation materialization from Registration::Registerable.